|2||Sylvan Springs, Alabama|

 Air quality improvements in the city are likely attributable to increasingly tight regulations and the shuttering of Philadelphia's largest stationary emission source, the Philadelphia Energy Solutions refining complex.
 A gradual shift towards cleaner energy and transportation is likely to be another factor.4

-Mobile emission sources are the largest contributor to Philadelphia’s unhealthy air quality.5 This is common in U.S. cities, where stationary sources are relatively few and far removed from city centers, and ownership of motor vehicles is relatively high.
+Mobile emission sources are the largest contributor to Philadelphia’s unhealthy air quality.5 This is common in US cities, where stationary sources are comparatively few and far removed from city centres, and ownership of motor vehicles is relatively high.

 While mobile sources are the greatest pollution contributors, they also offer the greatest opportunity for improving air quality.
-Growing the city’s share of electric and hybrid vehicles on the road as well as making public transportation and green transportation (like walking and biking) more accessible and attractive could all help significantly alleviate the city of its ozone challenges.
+Growing the city’s share of electric and hybrid vehicles on the road as well as making public transportation and green transportation (such as walking and cycling) more accessible and attractive could all help significantly alleviate the city of its ozone challenges.

-The Philadelphia Energy Solutions refining complex has long been the city’s largest stationary emission source.4 The refinery’s approximately 470,000 pounds of annual emissions are estimated to have contributed to roughly 9% of the city’s PM2.5 emissions and 20% of the city's greenhouse gases.
+The Philadelphia Energy Solutions refining complex has long been the city’s largest stationary emission source.
+The refinery’s approximate 470,000 pounds of annual emissions are estimated to have contributed to roughly 9 per cent of the city’s PM2.5 emissions and 20 per cent of the city's greenhouse gases.

 + Article Resources

 City of Philadelphia Department of Public Health Air Management Services.
 (2018).
 Philadelphia’s air quality report 2018.

 American Lung Association.
 (2019).
 State of the air – 2019.

 World Health Organization.
 (2020).
 Air quality guidelines – global update 2005.